robertaicenogle/Biostats_Data_Analysis/README.md

 The first line shows the details of the last login.
 The second line provides the name of the computer (in this case, daniellaandrobert@Daniellas-iMac).
 The second part, ~ %, has three key parts:

-   1. The squiggly line, ~, is how the computer lets us know we are in the home directory.
+   1. The squiggly line, **~**, is how the computer lets us know we are in the home directory.
    2. The name "daniellaandrobert" is the name of the home directory.
 The home directory on a Mac is the little house that appears in the sidebar of the Finder window under Favorites.
    3. The $ is what programmers call the prompt, which is where we will type commands.

 ### Finding Your Home Directory
 Every time you open the terminal application, it will open in the home directory.
 Using commands, we can find the terminal "path" to the home directory.

-To find the path to your home directory (or any directory), enter the command pwd after the prompt, $.
+To find the path to your home directory (or any directory), enter the command **pwd** after the prompt, $.
 Then press Enter to run, or execute, the command.  **pwd** stands for "print working directory."
 The working directory is the current directory you are working in.
 For example, right now we are working in the home directory.
 After we run the **pwd** command, the computer responds with current folder in use.

 The command to view files and folders in the terminal is **ls**, which means "list files."
-If we type ls after the prompt and press Enter, the terminal will print the folder names in alphabetical order from top to bottom and right to left.
+If we type **ls** after the prompt and press Enter, the terminal will print the folder names in alphabetical order from top to bottom and right to left.

+### Navigating with the Terminal Application
+To navigate to a folder - for example Downloads - type cd Downloads.
+The cd command means "change directory."

+To nagative to a new folder type cd ..
+The two dots after cd tells the computer to go back one level, which, in our case, is the home directory. ext, he would type cd Desktop and press Enter.
+Now Tom would be in his Desktop directory, or folder.

+Typing cd ~ returns a user to the main directory - the desktop folder.